VSCodium/vscodium/README.md

 ### Documentation

 For more information on getting all the telemetry disabled and tips for migrating from Visual Studio Code to VSCodium, have a look at this [Docs](https://github.com/VSCodium/vscodium/blob/master/DOCS.md) page.

+### Troubleshooting

+If you have any issue, please check [the Troubleshooting Wiki page](https://github.com/VSCodium/vscodium/wiki/Troubleshooting) or the existing issues.

 ### Extensions and the Marketplace